-Subject to adjustment for certain changes in our capitalization, the aggregate number of shares that may be issued under the Amended 2019 Plan, or the share reserve, will not exceed 2,450,540 shares, which is the sum of (i) 250,000 shares reserved as of the effective date of the 2019 Plan, plus (ii) an additional 600,000 shares that were approved at the Company's Special Meeting of Stockholders in 2020, plus (iii) an additional 500,000 shares that were approved at the Company's Annual Meeting of Stockholders in 2020, plus (iv) 500,000 newly requested shares, plus (v) the Prior Plans' Returning Shares (as defined below), up to a maximum of 600,540 shares, as such shares become available from time to time.
-An additional 331,820 shares are reserved pursuant to the Amended 2019 Plan's inducement award pool under the Amended 2019 Plan, which are available exclusively for the grant of inducement awards to employees who have not previously been our employee or non-employee director (or following a bona fide period of non-employment) as an inducement material to entering into employment with us, in compliance with Nasdaq Listing Rule 5635(c)(4).
+Subject to adjustment for certain changes in our capitalization, the aggregate number of shares that may be issued under the Amended 2019 Plan, or the share reserve, will not exceed 4,404,812 shares, which is the sum of (i) 2,250,000 newly requested shares; (ii) 2,075,037 shares of common stock subject to outstanding stock options and full value awards (as of April 22, 2022); and (iii) 79,775 shares available for future awards under the 2019 Plan (as of April 22, 2022), including the Prior Plans' Returning Shares (as defined below) as such shares become available from time to time.

+An additional 331,820 shares are reserved pursuant to the Amended 2019 Plan's inducement award pool under the Amended 2019 Plan, which are available exclusively for the grant of inducement awards to employees who have not previously been our employee or non-employee director (or following a bona fide period of non-employment) as an inducement material to entering into employment with us, in compliance with Nasdaq Listing Rule 5635(c) (4).
 The shares available for inducement awards have not been approved by our stockholders.
+As of April 22, 2022, 316,820 shares were available for future inducement awards pursuant to this inducement award pool.